nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(message);       // "10 items cost $2.50."
 ```

-This code performs a calculation as part of the template string.
+This code performs a calculation as part of the template literal.
 The variables `count` and `price` are multiplied together to get a result, and then formatted to two decimal places using `.toFixed()`.
 The dollar sign before the second substitution is output as-is because it's not followed by an opening curly brace.

 ### Tagged Templates

-To this point, you've seen how template strings can be used for multiline strings and to insert values into strings without using concatenation.
-The real power of template strings comes from tagged templates.
-A *template tag* performs a transformation on the template string and returns the final string value.
+To this point, you've seen how template literals can be used for multiline strings and to insert values into strings without using concatenation.
+The real power of template literals comes from tagged templates.
+A *template tag* performs a transformation on the template literal and returns the final string value.
 This tag is specified at the start of the template, just before the first `` ` `` character, such as:

 ```js
 let message = tag`Hello world`;